 Irritable: Having, or showing, a tendency to be easily annoyed.

 So, first things first.
 Does anyone, at all, ever become irrational due to their hormonal cycle, or medication, alone?
 Well, no. Not even those affected by PMDD (Premenstrual Dysphoric Disorder).
-It doesn’t even make the long list of symptoms required for a diagnosis of either PMS, or PMDD (see table below).[Note: People affected by various psychological disorders may find that their symptoms, including irrational thoughts and behaviours, worsen at certain points in their hormonal cycle, or in response to hormonal medication.
-But, this is a ‘worsening affect’ rather than the cause of their disorder, and only affects a very tiny proportion of people who menstruate, or take hormonal medications.]
+It doesn’t even make the long list of symptoms required for a diagnosis of either PMS, or PMDD (see table below).[Note: People affected by various psychological disorders may find that their symptoms, including irrational thoughts and behaviours, worsen at certain points in their menstrual cycle, or in response to contraceptive medication.
+But, this is a ‘worsening affect’ rather than the cause of their disorder, and only affects a very tiny proportion of people who menstruate, or take medications.]

-However, some people may experience hormone-related symptoms, such as irritability, anxiety/ tension, low mood/ low self-esteem, and tearfulness.
+However, some people may experience cycle-related symptoms, such as irritability, anxiety/ tension, low mood/ low self-esteem, and tearfulness.
 So, perhaps it is this combination of emotional changes, which, when merged with the word (and behaviour demonstrated by) ‘irritability’, somehow result in a linguistic (and symbolic) shorthand?

 But can such a powerful cultural ideology really be caused by linguistic confusion, alone?
 It seems unlikely.

 The fact that some people self-identify as ‘irrational’ just before their period means that they must be experiencing a change in mood, or emotion, that they classify as irrational, even though this is not technically the case.
 This is probably tied up with beliefs about ‘what a woman is’, or ‘ought to be’, otherwise known as our society’s model of ‘femininity’.